datopian/flowershow/README.md

 ## Features

-Here are some of the cool features that are currently supported by Flowershow, and some that we're intensively working on.
+Here are some of the cool features that are currently supported by Flowershow, and some that are still under development.

 ### ✅/🚧 Markdown
-Flowershow supports **CommonMark** and **GitHub Flavoured Markdown (GFM)** syntax, e.g. code blocks, blockquotes, lists, tasks lists and tables.
+Flowershow supports **CommonMark** and **GitHub Flavoured Markdown (GFM)** syntax, e.g. code blocks, blockquotes, lists, tasks lists, and tables.

 ### ✅/🚧  Obsidian extensions to Markdown
 Flowershow has been designed with Obsidian users in mind, and so it aims to support the whole suite of Obsidian syntax extensions, like: